-Al-Fergani Park named after the ninth-century astronomer and Fergana valley resident who like several of Central Asia’s finest minds bloomed at Caliph Al-Mamum’s ‘House of Wisdom’ in Merv and later Baghdad.
-The park lies next to the Mustakillik Kuchasi means Independence Street.
+Al-Fergani Park was named after the ninth-century astronomer and Fergana valley resident, who like several of Central Asia’s finest minds, bloomed at Caliph Al-Mamum’s ‘House of Wisdom’ in Merv (Turkmenistan) and later in Baghdad.
+The park lies next to the Mustakillik Kuchasi which translates as the Independence Street.

-Fergana’s most attractive attraction is certainly its bazaar, filled with good-natured Uzbek traders, leavened with Korean and Russian vendors selling homemade specialties.
-It lies over several blocks north of the center, sitting a considerable obstacle to the flow of traffic.
+Fergana’s most attractive attraction is certainly its bazaar, filled with good-natured Uzbek traders, accompanies by Korean and Russian vendors selling homemade specialties.
+It lies over several blocks north of the center, creating a considerable obstacle to the flow of traffic.